silver2v/img-magic/README.md

 The 30000 number represents an arbitrary quantity of seconds, which presumably will be enough for all the processing time of the image restoration.

 # Credits
+💪 Special thanks to:
+- Professor David J. Malan, Brian, Doug, and all CS50's staff
+- Ziyu Wan and the other authors of the paper used in the creation of this app
+- YT teachers (looking at you, epic Indian dudes)

 # License